 On top of these regulatory requirements, the FTC expects processors to serve as the first line of defense against marketing practices and consumer products and services the FTC deems problematic.
-In this role, it could be said that a processor is now expected to pass judgment on its merchant clients, refuse service to or terminate "bad" merchants, and report non-compliant merchants-not only to terminated merchant files [such as the Member Alert to Control high-risk Merchants (MATCH) list], but also to law enforcement.
-The FTC has sought to hold processors guarantors for consumer transactions.
+In this role, it could be said that a processor is now expected to pass judgment on its merchant clients, refuse service to or terminate "bad" merchants, and report non-compliant merchants-not only to terminated merchant files [such as the Member Alert to Control highrisk Merchants (MATCH) list], but also to law enforcement.
+The FTC has sought to hold processors responsible for the total volume of sales processed by such merchants, thereby making processors guarantors for consumer transactions.
 Moreover, the injunctive provisions present in FTC settlements with processors have included outright bans on servicing various types of high-risk merchants and near-debilitating conditions on processing for other merchants.
 (For its part, the CFPB has also brought enforcement actions against payment processors, including in two separate matters involving the debt settlement industry.)